marcelc63/popular-contract-templates/README.md

 # Popular Contract Templates
-This repository is to link to templates of popular smart contracts that I curate.
-Each contract is unique and cover different aspect and mechanism of the smart contracts.
-It includes annotation explaining what each functions does, test script and deployment script using hardhat.
-There is also a detailed deep dive for each contract.
+This repository links to templates of popular smart contracts that I curate.
+Each contract is unique and cover different aspect and mechanism of the smart contract.
+It includes full commentary explaining what each function does, test script and deployment script using hardhat.
+There is also a detailed deep dive breakdown for each contract.

-I Will publish new template and breakdown every week.
+I will publish new template and breakdown every week.

 # Templates